burgshrimps/dicast/README.md

 \
 `python dicast.py <mode> <arguments>` \
 \
 It is necessary to run the preparation mode before being able to run dicast in any other mode.
+Example parameter files can be found in `params/`.

 ### Preparation
 This step reads in the VCF files specified in the parameter file and saves their content in the file `<sample>_<ref>.SVs.raw.tsv` inside a directory called `ensemble` within the specified working directory.
 Features in regards to the genomic context of a variant are saved in the file `<sample>_<ref>.SVs.ref.tsv`.
 Alignment features are collected in parallel and are written to their respective files with the name `<sample>_<ref>.SVs.aln.<tech>.<chr>.tsv`.
 Lastly, variant, genomic context, and alignment features are combined into a single output file `<sample>_<ref>.SVs.annot.tsv`.\
 \
-**Command:** `python dicast.py [-h] prepare sample ref params workdir` Argument | Description | Optional
+**Command:** `python dicast.py [-h] prepare sample ref params workdir` \
+**Example:** `python dicast.py prepare HG002 hg38 params/params_prep.json /path/to/workdir`
+Argument | Description | Optional
 --- | --- | ---
 sample | Sample name | No